marta505/recruitment/README.md

 Hello world!

-My name is Marta and I'm Jr Talent Engagement at Spark Networks.
+My name is Marta and I'm Jr Talent Engagement Manager at Spark Networks.

 I'm here to find my future colleagues that will work at one of the coolest offices in Berlin :)